linehanMatt/tmp-content/products/query-builder/fast-and-accurate-forecasting.md

 image: /img/products/query-builder/forecasting.png
 ---

-###### Big Data often means long wait times.
-We build forecasting into our query engine so you can get insights without watching the clock

 ::item-grid{}
     ::feature-callout{title="Fast & Accurate" description="Forecasting is made possible by managing a representative sample of your underlying data that can be queried instead of the entire dataset." prompt="How does Narrative's forecasting work?"}
     ::